storiesjs/stories/packages/core/src/components/footer/readme.md

-# stories-footer
+# Footer

-The stories-footer is a root component, always appears at the bottom of the page.
+The Footer (stories-footer) is a root component, always appears at the bottom of the page.

 <!-- Auto Generated Below -->